AphoticArk/A1/_src/index.md

 This is my second favourite pokemon of all time.
 And my favourite pokemon in gen 5 pokemon black and white.

 ## Pros!

 - fast
 - high special attack
 - high special defense
-- has quiver dance
+- has quiver dance (+1 stage in special attack, special defense, and speed (50% stat increase per stage))
-- signature move has 50% chance to raise special attack by 1 stage (50% more damage per stage)
+- signature move has 50% chance to raise special attack by 1 stage (50% stat increase per stage)

 ## Cons